Tile layers are useful when you need to show a map or layer on the web for the visualization of relatively static data.

 A raster tile layer is composed of cached raster tiles, also called map tile caches.
 These are delivered to client applications as image files (for example, JPG or PNG format) that have been prerendered and stored in ArcGIS Online.
 The tiles are statically displayed by the client.
 Raster tile layers are most appropriate for basemaps that give your maps geographic context such as imagery (as in the World Imagery basemap) or feature-based maps such as in the Topographic, National Geographic, Oceans, and other basemaps.
 Raster tile layers can also be composed of static operational layers such as thematic maps of your data.

-The cached tiles are fast to transmit over the internet and are easily understood by most common mapping software applications, so they are compatible not only with ArcGIS and web apps built with the ArcGIS APIs, but also third-party apps that use Open Geospatial Consortium (OGC) protocols such as WMTS.
+The cached tiles are fast to transmit over the internet and are understood by most common mapping software applications, so they are compatible not only with ArcGIS and web apps built with the ArcGIS APIs but also third-party apps that use Open Geospatial Consortium (OGC) protocols such as WMTS.
 Raster tile layers can do the following:

-• Provide high-end cartographic capabilities such as advanced label placement and symbology.
+- Provide high-end cartographic capabilities such as advanced label placement and symbology

-• Support compressed three-band imagery and elevation data.
+- Support compressed three-band imagery and elevation data

 WMTS layers

 Hosted WMTS layers are OGC-compliant views of hosted tile layers.
 All hosted tile layers on ArcGIS Online that are shared with the public can be accessed using the OGC WMTS protocol.
 The publisher of the hosted tile layer does not have to perform any special operations to enable WMTS.
-To access a hosted tile layer using the WMTS protocol, open the layer's details page and open the URL for the tile layer.
+To access a hosted tile layer using the WMTS protocol, open the layer's item page and open the URL for the tile layer.
 The page that opens contains a WMTS URL link to the WMTS capabilities document that can be used to access layer tiles in apps that support WMTS.

 Raster tile layer creation